-The maximum period of post-natal leave is 18 months, or just under 11 months if paid at a high rate.
-There is an entitlement to Early Childhood

-Education and Care (ECEC) from when the child is six months of age, so there is no gap between the end of well-paid leave and an ECEC entitlement.
+The maximum period of post-natal leave is 18 months, or just under 11 months if paid at the normal rate.
+There is an entitlement to Early Childhood Education and Care (ECEC) from when the child is six months of age, so there is no gap between the end of well-paid leave and an ECEC entitlement.

-Levels of attendance at formal services for children both under and over three years of age are above the average for the countries included in this review, as well as for OECD countries in general.
-For actual attendance levels, see 'relationship between leave and ECEC entitlements' on cross-country comparisons page.
+For ECEC attendance levels, see 'relationship between leave and ECEC entitlements' on cross-country comparisons page.

-3. Changes in policy since April 2020 (including proposals currently under discussion)
+3.Changes in policy since April 2021 (including proposals currently under discussion)